 The Netherlands are again a monarchy since March 16, 1815, after the coronation of Prince Wilhelm VI, to Wilhelm I, King of the United Kingdom of the Netherlands.

-It is characteriWillem_Istic that Wilhelm I appointed himself as king, so his power, like the one of his successors, does not come from God.
+It is characteristic that Wilhelm I appointed himself as king, so his power, like the one of his successors, does not come from God.
 In this respect the Dutch monarchy differs from other European monarchies – kings (in law there is only the concept of “the king”) shall not be anointed in the act of coronation.
 Those, who abdicate, immediately provide all power to their successors.
 It seems abdication is the most popular way to get a new monarch in the Kingdom of the Netherlands.
 On the picture: Wilhelm I.

 The ruling dynasty is derived from the House of Orange-Nassau, which since the 16th century played a significant role in the political history of the Netherlands (read: The House of Orange).
 Until March 16, 1815 their representatives were usually high-ranking public officials, so-called “stadhouders” (elective or hereditary), so Dutch monarchs do not separate from society with meticulous etiquette.
 They even willingly establish direct contact with people.
 Indeed, this is the only possible model of governance in a country whose citizens are deeply committed to democracy and really hate authority and hierarchy.